medialab/ricardo/client/API.md

 ###Bilateral view

+- List of reporting country
+- All data filtered on selected reporting country and partner

+###Country view

-- List of reporting country entities
+- List of reporting country
 - All data filtered on selected reporting country

-###Country view

 ###World view

+- List of all geo-entities
+- All data filtered on selected geo-entities (partener alway world)

 ###Timeline view

 ###Federation view

+- intra
+-- List of Federations
+-- All data between all the geo-entities